karlaking/poverty-predictor/README.md

   * scikit-image

 ## Project Status
-  As of 11/05/17 - I am still working to fine-tune the classifications of both datasets.
+  As of 11/05/17 - I am still working on establishing and fine tuning the classification process for both day and night images.
+Next steps are binning the urban dataset and performing accuracy assessments.

 ## REFERENCES
 * [Python for geospatial data processing by Carlos De La Torre](https://www.machinalis.com/blog/python-for-geospatial-data-processing/)